 Matt and his father had been estranged for some time.
 Earlier, his father was given a terminal cancer diagnosis.
 He was expected to pass in a few months—except he didn’t.

 “My father lived for many more years, but he’d spent all his money.
 He was going through treatment, couldn’t get work, was drinking huge quantities of alcohol for the pain—and just lived and lived and lived.”

 His father cut off contact during this dark time, not wanting to burden Matt with what was going on.
 It wasn’t until Matt went to the hospital while his father was dying that he understood the full extent of what his dad had been going through.
 There was a representative from Mission Australia already there.
 “We’ve been housing your dad for the last year or so,” he was told.

 “It was absolutely horrendous the way he was living,” Matt said.
-“You think homeless shelter, it’ll be reasonably OK.
-But this wasn’t OK.”
+“You think homeless shelter, it’ll be reasonably okay.
+But this wasn’t okay.”
 Prior to the shelter his father had been living on the streets.

 When Matt moved to Melbourne, he was still reeling from what he’d learnt about his father’s final years.
 “I hadn’t told anyone about my dad, because I didn’t know how to deal with it.
 I was in an unfortunate place with the divorce but fortunate to have the time to work through things.
 That space allowed Food for Change to be born.”

 During his time volunteering, he’d encounter people who had food ready to donate.
 But because charities didn’t always have the money to pay extra wages or tolls, or didn’t have the manpower, the food wasn’t picked up and went to waste.
 “We live in an age where we can do things differently,” Matt said.
 “There had to be a way to connect these people.”